IsmailAlamKhan/Dodging-Obstacles/README.md

 ​	 To use the web version https://dodging-obstacles-by-ismail.netlify.app/

 Play the game using left and right arrows or a and d arrow.
-You can change the volumn or the speed of the box by pausing the game using ESC key.
+You can change the volume or the speed of the box by pausing the game using ESC key.